M66B/FairEmail/docs/FAQ-de-rDE.md

 <a name="faq28"></a>
 **(28) Wie kann ich Statusleisten-Benachrichtigungen verwalten?**

-Im Setup finden sie einen Button *Benachrichtigungen verwalten*, um direkt zu den Android Benachrichtigungseinstellungen für FairEmail zu navigieren.
+In der Einrichtung finden Sie den Knopf *Benachrichtigungen verwalten*, um direkt zu den Android-Benachrichtigungseinstellungen für FairEmail zu navigieren.

 On Android 8.0 Oreo and later you can manage the properties of the individual notification channels, for example to set a specific notification sound or to show notifications on the lock screen.